 Colonial Front Porch Designs

-Colonial homes are a real standard in many parts of the country.
-Typically two-stories, the lower story, often include a covered front porch that spans the front of the home.
+Colonial homes are a standard in many parts of the country.
+They are typically two stories, and the lower story often includes a covered front porch.

 1. Covered Front Porch With Ornate Wooden Columns